khonsaloh/distroyer/README.md

-## probably you should use a WM
+## probably you should use a virtual machine
 # aviso:

 I will not take any resposability for the data loss or damage this may cause.

 * no ejecutes esto sino eres plenamente consciente de lo que hace
-* non executes esto se non sabes o que fai
 * Do not run these scripts if you are not fully aware of what they do
 * No executeu aquest script si no sou conscients del que fa
 * não execute este script se você não está ciente do que ele faz